Ver en Español

 Florida’s alimony reform law also mandates that the amount of alimony should not exceed the recipient’s “reasonable need,” or 35% of the difference between the spouses’ net monthly incomes, whichever is less.

 This income-based calculation places an objective cap on monthly payment amounts, preventing any perceived windfalls for recipients.
 It brings consistency and formulas into a process that was previously left largely to a judge’s discretion.
+If you want to estimate how income differences may affect payments under the new law, you can calculate spousal support to review possible support amounts.

 Retirement and Modification of Existing Alimony Orders Rules Changed